T. Boone Pickens Foundation

 The T. Boone Pickens Foundation does not have a public application process.
 The foundation explicitly states: "The T. Boone Pickens Foundation does not accept unsolicited letters, emails or calls of inquiry.
 The grant application is by invitation only, through a request for proposal process."

-Organizations cannot apply directly to the foundation.
+Organisations cannot apply directly to the foundation.
 Grant recipients must be invited to apply by a member or members of the foundation committee.
 The foundation operates through a formal request for proposal mechanism, with invitations extended directly by foundation committee members.

 Getting on Their Radar

-• Organizations in the foundation's established focus areas: The foundation has demonstrated sustained commitment to specific institutions in health and medical research (MD Anderson, UT Southwestern, Johns Hopkins Wilmer Eye Institute, Center for Brain Health in Dallas, Hotchkiss Brain Institute at the University of Calgary).
+• Organisations in the foundation's established focus areas: The foundation has demonstrated sustained commitment to specific institutions in health and medical research (MD Anderson, UT Southwestern, Johns Hopkins Wilmer Eye Institute, Center for Brain Health in Dallas, Hotchkiss Brain Institute at the University of Calgary).

 • Foundation board connections: With only four leadership members (Ronald D. Bassett, Robert L. Stillwell, Jay Rosser, and Andrew J. Littlefair), invitations likely stem from their professional networks and strategic relationships.